bikegirl/cosc2325.notes/lectures/assignments/Lab1/lab1-memory-unit.rst

 Background Info
 ***************

-Most computers work on one fundamental chunkof data.
+Most computers work on one fundamental chunk of data.
 That chunk is most often one of these sizes:

 ..  csv-table::